 If you've stuffed your diet with processed foods, uncomfortable digestive problems can start creeping up in your forties.
 Thankfully, we have fermented fare to combat that.
 "A daily serving of sauerkraut, kimchi, kefir, sour pickles, kombucha, or live culture yogurt can help balance your gut bacteria," says Dr. Rob Silverman, DC of NY ChiroCare.

 Not only do raspberries contain cancer-fighting phytochemicals, but these textured berries also contain an impressive eight grams of fiber per cup, which can help you feel fuller longer in addition to relieving constipation.

 Blueberries are notorious for being jam-packed with antioxidants, which can fend off anything from the flu to weight-inducing inflammation by fighting free radicals.
 Toss the indigo orbs into whole-grain pancakes or eat them on their own for a belly-filling snack!

 Making an omelet?
 Forget separating the white from the yolk and embrace the whole egg!
 The healthy fats within the yolks can help you feel fuller longer and curb cravings, explains Kayleen St. John, MS, RD.
 Not to mention, choline—a belly fat-blasting nutrient—is only present in the orange part of the egg, rather than the whites.
-Next time you're whipping up a scramble, crack the whole egg, yolk and all, into the pan.
+Next time you're whipping up a scramble, crack the egg yolk and all into the pan.